GetMeoutt/linux_assignment3/README.md

 ## How to Use
-In the following step-by-step tutorial, assuming you are in the repository folder.
+Assuming you are in the repository folder,
-**The steps include**:
+**Follow the steps**:
 1. Create User.
-2. Configure `Systemd`.
+2. Configure `systemd`.
 3. Set up `nginx`.
 4. Set up `ufw`.

 ### 1. Create User
-this step is to create a System user `webgen` and the home directory (including sub folder) to make `webgen` handle any task that related to generate a static file
+this step is to create a System user `webgen` and the home directory (including the sub-folder) to make `webgen` handle any tasks that is related to generate a static file

 Home directory structure
 ```text